-Betapace (sotalol) prescription available online
+Betapace medication - online prescription available

-About Betapace (sotalol)
+About Betapace

-Betapace is considered a class III antiarrhythmic, which functions by slowing the heart rate and helping it beat more slowly and regularly.
+Betapace is considered a antiarrhythmic, which functions by slowing the heart rate and helping it beat more slowly and regularly.
 Like any antiarrhythmic, this medication can only be used for those diagnosed with certain heart conditions that cause an abnormal rhythm.

 Some conditions that Betapace is used to treat include certain types of arrhythmias.
 Betapace is available only by prescription.
 It is available in a generic formulation as sotalol, as well as under different brand names, including Sorine, Sotylize, and Betapace AF.